angerpro1411/TECTONIC/SOBEL_TCL_10092024/README.md

 - But also with GTKterm, inside Log tab at toolbar, we have option "Log".
 Choose Log -> to file.
 Create a log file name: "compression_lenna.bmp".
 - When we send the data back to the computer by using the function "Send" above.
 Data is send that will store all inside compression_lenne.bmp.
 - But sometimes, the loss happens because of UART-USB transaction, you need to modify a little bit by writing till the size of "original lenna" equal to "compression_lenna" or check if you can open it, it means no problem in transaction.
+> At the end, we can visually see not too much different, so in order to reduce the store capacity, we truly send 24-bit image from the computer but only 12-bit pixels are stored in Bram.